 This method adds two-factor authentication to your WordPress login page.
 When you enter your WordPress username and password, you will be prompted to enter a code sent to your phone via text message.

 The first step is to download and install the plugin.
 Let’s say you want to enable Two-Factor Authentication, which allows you to customize SMS verification in various ways.

 The second plugin, Two-Factor SMS, works as a complement to the first.
 Both of the plugins should be installed and activated.

 To activate SMS authentication, follow these steps:

-- You must go to ‘Users’ > Your Profile page after activating the plugins.
-Then, scroll down to the Two Factor Options section and select it.
+- After activating the plugins, you must go to the ‘Users’ > Your Profile page.
+Then, please scroll down to the Two Factor Options section and select it.

 - Select the SMS (Twilio) option from the drop-down menu.
-Also, click the round button to make it your primary method of verification.
+Also, click the round button to make it your primary verification method.